lucasjoliveau/doc/en/applications/sales/crm/acquire_leads/generate_leads.md

 ## Use Contact Forms on your website

-By default, your website’s _Contact Us_ page displays Odoo’s ready-to-use Contact Form.
+By default, your website’s _Contact Us_ page displays Konvergo ERP’s ready-to-use Contact Form.
 Whenever someone submits this form, a lead or an opportunity is generated in your database.